 5 Free Tools to Find Broken Links on Your Website

-Dead Link Checker is able to quickly and effectively find dead links on your website as well as embedded in content on external websites.
-You may be surprised at how easy this app is to use.
+Check My Links is a browser extension which is able to quickly and effectively find dead links on your website as well as embedded in content on external websites.
+You may be surprised at how easy this extension is to use.
 It requires absolutely no technical SEO knowledge at all.
-You can check entire sites or single pages – the choice is yours.
-Simply insert the URL and hit send.
+Simply visit the page and open the extension in your browser.
 Soon you will be provided with a list of dead links and error codes that are on your website or linked to it.

 When setting up your website and registering it on the Google search engine, you will be prompted to open a Google account.
 When doing so, your website will be linked to Google Search Console.
 Here you can find a variety of reports and warnings regarding errors and issues on your website.
 If your website has 404 Error pages, you will find them listed in the web tool.
 You can also mark the error pages as “corrected” using this very same tool.